 If you do this, you’ll find that when it comes to writing your paper, the notes can easily be turned into full, detailed paragraphs with your own unique examples and additional ideas.

-For this strategy to be effective, you need to take notes using a format that is fast, effective and memorable.
-I recommend using key phrases and bullet-points regularly.
+For this strategy to be effective, you need to take notes using a format that is fast, effective, and memorable.
+I recommend using key phrases and bullet points regularly.

 You don’t need to write full sentences when taking notes in the lecture.
 Write key points as full phrases (not single words) in the lecture, then turn them into full sentences when you get home.
 Remember to do this on the same day as the lecture so your memory of the points that you wrote down is fresh.

-One really big benefit of this method of taking short notes in the lecture then expanding on them when you get home is that you’re actively paraphrasing information.
+One really big benefit of this method of taking short notes in the lecture and then expanding on them when you get home is that you’re actively paraphrasing information.

 When you write up full sentences from your key phrases at home, these paraphrased sentences are ready and ripe to be dropped right into your paper when it comes time to write it up.